rush00121/SimpleTodo/README.md

-This is a test project while playing how to develop android applications.
+This is a test project while developing android applications.

 It is a simple application that saves TODO items.